wp-plugins/opensearchserver-search/readme.txt

 == Changelog ==

 = 1.3.3 =
-* Search only mode
+* Add search only mode
-* Settings can be saved locally
+* Add option to send query settings to OSS or save them locally
-* Custom label and values for Year and Month filter
+* Custom label and values for facets

 = 1.3.2 =
 * Search results can be filtered by year and month.